|

 Dominance and Plutocracy the American Way

-America is not a democracy.
-America is a plutocracy.
+America is not a democracy but a plutocracy that is dominated

-America’s current form of government is based upon a
+America’s current form of government is based on a

 constitution written a little over 200 years ago by a small group of men that

-this work, a somewhat more distant or neutral term, the founders, will be used.
+this work, a more distant or neutral term, the founders, is used.

-While claiming to have created a government that avoided
+While claiming to have created a government that did not

 privileged white men, aristocrats of their time, created a government that in fact,